Why COMPRESS

 2. Select your test basis in Set Mode Options > Defaults > Testing.

 3. Press F3 to generate the Code calculations.
-Click "Hydrostatic Test" on the left to view the report.
+Click “Hydrotest” on the left to view the report.

-4. Check for overstressed components and revise your design as necessary.
-To speed your review, COMPRESS also includes any overstressed components in the Deficiency Report.
+4. Check for over-stressed components and revise your design as necessary.
+To speed your review, any over-stressed components will be listed in the Deficiency Report.

-Because ASME VIII-1 does not provide guidelines for determining allowable stress values for the test condition, COMPRESS uses the following method by default.
+ASME VIII-1 does not provide guidelines for determining allowable stress values for the test condition so the following method is used by COMPRESS and INSPECT.
 It is taken from the 2004 Edition of ASME VIII-2, paragraph AD-151.1.
-If needed, you can define a different percentage of yield allowed at test in the Set Mode Options > Defaults > Testing area.
+If needed, you can define a different percentage of yield allowed at test in the Set Mode Options > Defaults > Testing dialog.

 (a) Pm ≤ 0.9 * Sy